Explore our Groups

 We are a food gathering service at UUSS.
 Teams take turns picking up food and other items donated by our members and friends in the red cart that you’ll find near the Welcome Hall on Sunday mornings.
 Team members deliver the donations to food bank distribution points around the area.

 UUJME is the Sacramento Chapter of Unitarian Universalists for Justice in the Middle East, a UUA related social justice organization of concerned UUs working to educate ourselves and our fellow UUs and citizens about the Israeli-Palestinian conflict and its legal, moral and ethical issues in an effort to bring about peace and justice in Israel-Palestine, including a settlement of the conflict affirming the equality, dignity, freedom and security of all peoples involved.

 Theater One is open to those who are interested in any aspect of theater: acting, directing, backstage, publicity.
 No experience is required to participate, just a desire to have fun and help out our community theater productions.

 Our team provides leadership in the areas of administration, personnel, and property management.
-The APMT is appointed by the board and includes two Board members and 3-4 members of the congregation who have skills and expertise in the areas of the team’s responsibility.
-The minister with the lead responsibility for administration is part of the team, and staff attend the meetings when appropriate.
+The APMT is appointed by the board and is made up of 5-6 members of the congregation who have skills and expertise in the areas of the team’s responsibility.

 Our purpose is to assure that any permanent or semi-permanent addition or change that affects the visual aspect of the church building or grounds is attractive and appropriate for the campus.